 - Your device (in-person): Play the music, show the questions & write in the answers your student tells you.

 - Your computer/device (online): Screen-share, the student annotates their answers & you input what they select/write for them.

-- Student device (either in-person or online): Place the digital escape room in a shared folder that they access on their device during the lesson.
+- Student device (either in-person or online): Place the digital escape room in a shared Google Drive folder that they access on their device during the lesson.
 If online, get them to screen-share so you can both see progress.